ruffyontheweb/notes/env/Intel_I217.md

 3.5 coming with Debian Wheezy or Ubuntu 12.04.2 doesn't support it.

-Roll your own kernel 3.9 or 3.10 to get support for it.
+Roll your own kernel 3.9 or later to get support for it.

 You can also download the driver from [Intel Download][0]